rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 | order_id | Order ID sent on the Charge Request|
 | result | Result of the transaction to decide what kind of page to show to customer.
 Possible values: `success` or `failure`|

-?> **Important!** <br> To update transaction status on your backend/database, DO NOT solely rely on frontend callbacks!
+?> ***Note:*** To update transaction status on your backend/database, DO NOT solely rely on frontend callbacks!
 For security reason to make sure the status is authentically coming from Midtrans, only update transaction status based on [HTTP Notification](#_3-handling-post-transaction) or [API Get Status](https://api-docs.midtrans.com/#get-transaction-status)

 ## 3. Handling Post-Transaction
 When the transaction status changes, Midtrans notifies you at the *Redirect URL* and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.

 HTTP POST request with JSON body will be sent to your server's *Notification URL* configured on dashboard.